Welcome to the Essex County Environmental Center!

 Behind this marker a tall deer proof fence will appear.

-The fence was constructed to keep hungry white tail deer out so native vegetation may grow.
+The fence was constructed to keep hungry white-tailed deer out so native vegetation may grow.

 Continuing to Marker #4, a cool little body of water known as the Frog Pond appears.
 While we might not see any frogs today, we know they are present.
 Check out the native vegetation such as cattail and arrow arum growing in the pond!